Suicide Postvention – Crisis Response Summary

 People are essentially contending with asking “How do I move past the grief I am feeling and the uncertainty of what the deceased is facing in the hereafter?”

-Stating that suicide is haram may prevent people with suicidal ideation from enacting upon it.
+Stating that suicide is haram may prevent people with suicidal ideation from acting upon it.
 However, this concept is helpful in suicide prevention rather than suicide postvention.

 Religious leaders may choose not to lead the janazah but may designate someone else for it.